markulrich/musicbeacon/report.md

 These benefits lead us to believe that a decentralized system of commodity computers and mobile devices provides an ideal way to share file data and synchronize music across multiple machines.

+Our approach as currently implemented is not without its downsides, Data is currently stored temporarily, so if a peer's browser window closes, it will lose the replicated media it holds.
+This can be solved by using local storage to persist metadata rather than keeping it in memory, but as it is structured now, the product is better suited for impromptu gatherings with multiple weak speaker systems (like mobile phones) than long-term, home-media storage.

 ### Web Real Time Communication (WebRTC) and PubNub

 WebRTC is an open web standard for direct, peer-to-peer communication between browsers over the